 Dental implants are appropriate for just about everyone.
 There is no concern over your age.
 If you are healthy then dental implants could be for you.
 Dental implants can replace one tooth, a group of teeth or all your teeth.
 Implants can now be placed in the region of the sinus in the upper jaw.
 Please contact for more details.

 A dental implant is a small screw-shaped attachment usually made from titanium.
 It is inserted into the jaw bone to take the place of a missing tooth root.
 Once the bone attaches firmly to the implant (Osseo integration), a replacement tooth can be secured to the top of the implant.
 The new tooth will generally be fitted to the implant 4 – 5 months later.
 This new tooth can look just like a natural tooth.
 Implants can also be used to support a bridge or a denture.

 Implants that are secured or stabilised to replacement teeth are more comfortable than conventional dentures because there is no slipping or movement.
 This eliminates some of the key worries of dentures and improves selfconfidence.

 The implant process normally involves several steps that take place over a period of time from three to nine months.
 Although there are various methods used according to particular circumstances.

 Below is a general idea of the appointments required to complete the treatment and what will happen at each stage.

-Consultation and treatment planning – A full mouth assessment , X-rays if necessary, a CT scan if necessary, impressions of your teeth to make models to see how your teeth fit and work together.
-A full treatment plan letter with the costs.
-Clinical photographs.
+Consultation and treatment planning – A full mouth assessment will made, X-rays and a CT scan taken if necessary and impressions of your teeth done to make models to see how your teeth fit and work together.
+You will get a full treatment plan letter with the costs and clinical photographs.
 This is usually carried out at the first 2 appointments.